Here’s How to Knit with Circular Needles both Flat and in the Round

 Shorter circular needles tend to be used either to knit hats or for flat knitting.

-Yes, you can, and in fact I prefer using circular needles for flat knitting.
+Yes, you can, and in fact I prefer using circular needles to straight needles for flat knitting.
 You use them exactly in the same way as you use straight needles; just knit back and forth instead of joining the stitches in the round.

-Like other kinds of needles, circular needles are made from a variety of materials.
+Like straight needles and DPNs, circular needles are made from a variety of materials.
 They can be metal, wood, or plastic.

 The most obvious way in which circular needles are used, of course, is to knit around the needle in a circle.
 This link shows how this is done.